 Strasbourg has a mild European climate.
 Strasbourg has warm to hot summers and cool winters.
 Strasbourg has frequent rainfall all year round.
 The summer months feature plenty of blue skies and hot days well into the mid-’30s.
 July is the sunniest month of the year, you will have around eight hours of sunshine per day.
 This is a great time to visit the city due to the warmth and sunshine.
 Winter features infrequent snowfall with temperature dipping into the minuses.
 The sun hides away, only coming out for one hour per day until February.

-Stay in Strasbourg France
+Where to stay in Strasbourg France with teens

 At the top of the article we suggested some accommodation choices.
 If you are looking for a wider variety of choices please find below an interactive map from Booking.com for you ti find you perfect stay in Venice Italy